ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Upload Request

 Clients upload reports by sending a POST to `{leader}/tasks/{task-id}/reports`.
-The body is a `Report`, with media type "application/dap-report", structured as
+The body is a `UploadRequest`, with media type "application/dap-report", structured as
 follows:

 ~~~ tls-presentation